-Graduate Assitants receive an annual stipend, 12 months of coverage on the Graduate Assitant Health Plan, and tuition coverage of fall and spring semesters, based on working 390 hours in both fall and spring semester.
+Graduate Assistants receive an annual stipend, 12 months of coverage on the Graduate Assistant Health Plan, and tuition coverage of fall and spring semesters, based on working 390 hours in both fall and spring semester.

-- Students must be registered for as full time each term of the graduate appointment.
-This requirement applies any appointments classified as a Graduate Assitantship.
+- Students must be registered as full time each term of the graduate appointment.
+This requirement applies any appointments classified as a Graduate Assistantship.
 For more specific information, refer to the Graduate Studies website.

 - An online funding application is due at the end of each academic year for the following year.

 - Students are asked indicate their preferences for teaching appointments so that we can assign students to appropriate courses.